AkhilNagipogu/AutoTyper/README.md

 ### Step 3: Open your favorite IDE (Like Vsc)
 -> Open the folder for you IDE(VSC), then run the pythone script.

+ohh yeah before running the code. run this in the terminal

+    python -m pip install pyautogui

+hope fully you have python installed in your laptop/ computer.
 <br></br>
 ## ->  If you know little about git hub